yuxinhu/shot-LLR/README.md

 Shot-LLR is a reconstruction method for multi-shot diffusion-weighted MRI without explicit phase estimation.
 A convex model with a locally low-rank constraint on the spatial-shot matrices is proposed to resolve phase variations between different shots.
 For more detailed explanations, please refer to [our paper published on MRM](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.27488).

 ### Usage
-There are two folders, and each has an implementation based on different lanuages or tools:
+There are two folders, and each has an implementation of shot-LLR based on different lanuages or tools:

 (1) sllr_bart: based on [BART](https://mrirecon.github.io/bart/), which needs to be installed and added to path (!) before you run this script.